The complete TCPA express written consent checklist

 These changes are intended to close loopholes that allow lead generators and comparison-shopping sites to collect broad consents, ensuring consumers have more control over who contacts them and for what purposes.

 Businesses must update their consent mechanisms to comply with these new regulations to avoid significant penalties and legal challenges.
-Therefore, a system to manage prior express written consent is a must.
+Therefore, a system to capture and document prior express written consent is a must.
 This system should include:

 • A method to record when and how consent was given.